Skip to main content

 Before getting started, install the latest version of the HubSpot CLI.
 In a terminal window, run the following command:

-npm install -g @hubspot/cli@latest
+npm install -g @hubspot/cli

 Create and upload a project